Painting & Photography

 Rosemaling: Os Style

-Rosemaling means "rose painting" in Norwegian, and is done in many styles reflective of specific regions in Norway.
+Rosemaling means “rose painting” in Norwegian, and is done in many styles reflective of specific regions in Norway.
 The Os region in western coastal Norway is known for its fanciful flowers and bright colors, making it quite different from many of the other styles of rosemaling.
 In this course, you’ll study and practice basic techniques of this traditional decorative painting style.
 Plenty of one-on-one instruction is provided.
-Some rosemaling experience recommended; see Telemark or Valdres courses for beginning levels.
+Some rosemaling experience recommended; see Telemark or Hallingdal courses for beginning levels.
 This course is open to students ages 12+ if accompanied by an adult, or 16+ without.
 This Class will be taught in oils but acrylic painters are welcome.
 Acrylic painters will have to bring their own paints as they will not be available from the instructors.